sedostheatre/sedos.co.uk/input/events/a-midsummer-night-s-dream-workshop-and-auditions.md

 **HOW TO SIGN UP**

-Read the [full audition notice](https://drive.google.com/file/d/1-Qemw0eOQu5R6SwEJ5EXxC5jpM3vfMjj/view), then visit [membership.sedos.co.uk](membership.sedos.co.uk) to register to attend the workshop and sign up to audition.
+Read the [full audition notice](https://drive.google.com/file/d/1-Qemw0eOQu5R6SwEJ5EXxC5jpM3vfMjj/view), then visit [](membership.sedos.co.uk)[membership.sedos.co.uk/signup](https://membership.sedos.co.uk/signup/) to register to attend the workshop and sign up to audition.

 **More about Sedos auditions**